vichitr/Alien-Attack/README.md

 5. Powerups-
 - Heart Sign Powerup - To increase the no of lifes(Max lifes = 3).
 - Energy Sign Powerup - To increase the no  of superbullets(Max = 9)
 6. Aliens-
-  There are three types of aliens coming.
+- There are three types of aliens coming
 - Alien: Hit once to destroy.
 Score - 10 per alien destroyed.
 - Alien1: Hit once to destroy.
 Score - 15 per alien destroyed.
 - Super Alien: Hit thrice to destroy.
 Score - 30 per alien destroyed.